Synchronizing Files

 $ flepimop sync myconfig.yml

-to send your outputs to the s3 bucket.
+To send your outputs to the s3 bucket.

-git mode
+git

-Though git is fairly straightforward to use directly, we also provide an simplified sync mode associated with git to ensure a model has the latest code elements associated with it.
-Practically, this can be used on an either a local machine or HPC setup to ensure that you have the latest version, or that if you have made changes, those have been pushed to authorative reference.
+to ensure a model has the latest code elements associated with it.
+Practically, this can be used on an either a local machine or HPC setup to ensure that you have the latest version, or that if you have made changes, those have been pushed to authoritative reference.

-In general, git mode is much simpler to specify and use than the other two options, since its for different concerns.
+mode is much simpler to specify and use than the other two options, since its for different concerns.
 An example configuration protocol looks like:

 sync: